montasser-belleh/currency-junior-klarx/README.md

  6. For the front-end design, I used Materialize the CSS framework based on Material Design by Google.
  7. I included my 'currencydb' used while testing and developing the application in .csv format, exported it from postgres.
+ 8. I included a few screenshots of the application running in the 'screenshots' folder.